Skullybutcher/Bharatbuilds/docs/traces.md

-# Runtime trace ingestion — real-world evidence, read-only
+# Runtime trace ingestion, real-world evidence, read-only

 First step of the "what comes next" roadmap (runtime traces): the pipeline can now ingest **executed decisions** from deployed systems and compare them with